Multirole combat aircraft

 The first two aircraft were delivered in 2009.
-The first Pakistani-built JF-17 was delivered to PAF in November 2009.
-Approximately 200 JF-17 aircraft will be procured by 2015.
+The first Pakistani-built JF-17 was delivered to PAF in November 2009, while the 50th aircraft was delivered to the Pakistan Air Force in 2013.

 China signed an agreement with Pakistan in May 2011 to supply 50 additional JF-17 thunder jets to replace the ageing MiG-21 and Northrop F-5 Tiger fighter aircraft.

 Chengdu Aircraft Design Institute designed the FC-1.
 The airframe is a semi-monocoque structure and is constructed principally of aluminium alloys, steel and titanium.
 The aircraft comprises lateral air intakes and electronic equipment pod diffuser supersonic inlets.

 Development of the JF-17 began with the origination of Super-7 in 1986 under a $500m joint Chengdu-Grumman development project, but the project was cancelled for financial and political reasons.

 Chengdu continued the development of Super-7 in 1991 under the Fighter China project.
 Pakistan and China signed a memorandum of understanding (MoU) in 1995 to build the aircraft.
 In 1998, the countries signed a letter of intent and the contract was awarded in June 1999.

 To speed up development, the avionics and radar systems design of the aircraft was separated from the airframes.
 The preliminary design was completed in 2001 and the detailed structure in 2002.
 Funding for the programme was provided by China Aviation Import and Export Corporation (CATIC) and Pakistan, each owning a 50% stake.